JCGonzaga01/jcgonzaga01.github.io/README.md

 yarn build
 ```

-2. If you happen to fork this repository, you auto deploy this project to your github repo by running the below command.
+2. If you happen to fork this repository, you can auto deploy this project to your github repo by running the below command.

 ```bash
 yarn deploy